 ENEE 150 is intended for students who are comfortable with the fundamentals of procedural programming, in particular data types, variables, loops, conditional statements, and functions.
 It will cover intermediate topics in procedural programming and fundamentals of object-oriented programming (coding conventions and style; pointers; dynamic memory allocation and data structures; linked lists; graphs; abstract data types; object-oriented design, and more).

-Contact Dr. Shuvra Bhattacharyya (ssn@usnd.edu) or Dr. Qu (gangqu@umd.edu) for more information.
+Contact Dr. Shuvra Bhattacharyya (ssn@usnd.edu), Dr. Qu (gangqu@umd.edu), or Dr. Yeung (ye-ung@umd.edu) for more information.